David-Vandensteen/neocore/README.md

 Here are other ways to contribute:

 - If you own a Neo-Geo CD, you can test the examples open or confirm issues on real hardware.
-- If you are a developer, you can create video tutorials or example code.
+- If you are a developer, you can create tutorials or example code.

 Any help is welcome.